tpetricek/tomasp.net/source/blog/2015/failures.md

 <img src="http://tomasp.net/blog/2015/failures/hero4.png" style="float:right;margin:10px 0px 10px 10px;height:200px;" />

 In all of the three previous cases, the miscomputations or errors were never visible to the end user.
-Our third hero is going to change this.
+Our fourth hero is going to change this.
 But let me start by going back to the early history of programming and the Algol research programme.
 Although the Algol programme (with its focus on formal proofs) become very influential, there were other languages.
 One of the first ones that took a very different perspective was Smalltalk in 1970s: